 Please report any trail damage or issues to PWServiceRequest@kirklandwa.gov

-In addition to regular maintenance of the CKC by the City, volunteers have adopted quarter-mile segments and pledged to remove litter and keep vegetation trimmed.
-All 23 segments have been adopted.
-Adopters include Kirkland neighborhood associations, businesses, individuals, and community service groups.
+In addition to regular City staff maintenance of the CKC, local volunteers have adopted quarter-mile segments and pledged to remove litter twice per year, and also have the option of doing a yearly invasive plants removal project in their section.
+All 23 segments are currently adopted.
+Adopters include Kirkland neighborhood associations, businesses, individuals, families and community service groups.
 Check out the Adopt-a-Trail Map

 (PDF-802 kb) and read the Adoption FAQ

-For more information about trail adoption and maintenance, please contact Kirkland Public Works Street Maintenance Division at 425-587-3900 or email@example.com
+For more information about trail CKC adoption, please contact the City's Volunteer Services Coordinator at 425-587-3012 or email@example.com

 See you on the CKC!